TzzJokerzzT/dino-search/README.md

 # Dino Searcg

-This is Dino Search use it to search you or your favorite github profile
+This is Dino Search use it to search you or your friends or favorite developers github profile

 ## Technologies Used